 Supreme energy which no brutality can resist is represented in arcana 8.
 A young blond woman who without any apparent effort tames a fully grown, furious lion.
-Her white robe, similar to that worn by the magician, indicate her spiritual purity, while her belt and crown of roses, represent human desires.
+Her white robe, similar to that worn by the magician, indicate her spiritual purity, while her belt and crown of roses represent human desires.

 Like the Magician, over her head bears the symbol of infinity, showing her infinite potential and wisdom.

-These feelings, like the lion, they are not evil, because they can be expressed in positive ways.
+These feelings, like the lion, are not evil, because they can be expressed in positive ways.
 This lion, if it is tamed it renders great services to whoever can master it.
 Therefore, there is no reason to kill the animal, even within our own personality.
 The Wise man respects all energies even when dangerous because he knows, that they exist to be caught and used wisely.

 The woman does not use force or coercion, but she channels her inner strength to subdue and control the lion.
 It seems to have domination over it.
 The fact that she keeps the lion’s jaws also shows she has courage.
-Her calmness and self-control are representative for being in control and disciplined especially in times of great adversities.
+Her calmness and self-control are representative of being in control and disciplined especially in times of great adversities.

-One idea here is that mastery over life requires that the forces which tend to evil should be changed into useful energies.
-What is evil should not be destroyed, but to be tamed and reformed into a means by which we can fulfill our human aspirations.
+One idea here is that mastery over life requires that the forces which tend to be evil should be changed into useful energies.
+What is evil should not be destroyed, but be tamed and reformed into a means by which we can fulfill our human aspirations.

-Step by step, the progress of human science brings the brute forces of nature under the control of human thought, and the wise man can have at his disposal an immense strength if he thinks wisely and if his own will is identified with the Supreme Will.
+Step by step, the progress of human science brings the brute forces of nature under the control of human thought, and the wise man can have at his disposal immense strength if he thinks wisely and if his own will is identified with the Supreme Will.